BabylonJS/Documentation/content/How_To/environment/Supporting_fog_with_ShaderMaterial.md

 And, you are done :)

-Please find an example here: <Playground id="#11GAIH#17" title="Fog And Shader Material" description="Example of supporting fog with the shader material." image=""/>
+Please find an example here: <Playground id="#11GAIH#17" title="Fog And Shader Material" description="Example of supporting fog with the shader material."/>